Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wondrous
 - Attunement

 **Ego**: Once a round when you score a takedown on a creature, a statue of yourself is summoned in their place.
-The statue has an armor class of 10 and hit points equal to ten times your proficiency bonus, it is immune to fire damage, and vulnerable to thunder damage.
+The statue has an armor class of 10 and hit points equal to ten times your proficiency bonus, it is immune to fire and psychic damage, and vulnerable to thunder damage.
 As long as you can see the statue your first attack each turn have advantage and deals 1d6 additional damage for each statue.
 Once a minute passes by, the statue is pulverized to dust.

 **Haste**: The cooldown of your runes and items are reduced by 6 seconds.